Home Hotel Contact Shop Vacancies Concerts Dots Search Newsletter Ticket Ticket alternative Skip to main content

 Bohannon, a handy medium pace bowler and a gun fielder, won Lancashire’s breakthrough player of the year award in 2018 and the young player of the year the following summer.

-The accolades continued as a result of his stunning 2023, but the only silverware he is really bothered about is a Red Rose trophy or two in the summer to come.
+The accolades continued as a result of his stunning 2023, but the only silverware he is really bothered about is a Red Rose trophy or two.